EU regulators to probe Spanish airport deals for Ryanair, others

-BRUSSELS European Union state aid regulators are investigating whether marketing deals between the Spanish authorities and low-cost airline Ryanair (RYA.I) breach EU rules, the European Commission said on Wednesday.
+BRUSSELS Oct 16 European Union state aid regulators are investigating whether marketing deals between the Spanish authorities and low-cost airline Ryanair breach EU rules, the European Commission said on Wednesday.

 The investigation by the Commission is the latest look into alleged aid granted by European governments seeking to attract airlines to regional airports.